 $ reboot $ sbctl status Installed: ✓ sbctl is installed Owner GUID: REDACTED Setup Mode: ✓ Disabled Secure Boot: ✓ Enabled

 With the boot process secured we can now configure automatic unlocking of the root filesystem, by binding a LUKS key to the TPM.

-We enable the tpm2-tss module in the Dracut configuration and include the necessary cryptsetup plugin manually to work around Dracut issue 1676; then we install the dependencies of this dracut module and regenerate our UEFI kernel images (which will again be signed for secure boot):
+We enable the tpm2-tss module in the Dracut configuration, install the dependencies of this dracut module, and regenerate our UEFI kernel images (which will again be signed for secure boot):